szabgab/slides/python/format.md

 {i: printf}
 {i: %}

-This slides is here only as a historical page.
-It is recommended to use the **format** method!
+* This slide is here only as a historical page so when you see the older ways of writing you'll know what you see.
+* It is recommended to use **f-strings** or if those cannot be used for some reason then use the **format** method.

 ![](examples/format/printf.py)